shubzz-t/My_Blogs/cm265q6du000008jz7jlohn7w.md

     1. Edit the user data section in the existing launch template.

-    2. Add necessary commands for configuring the presentation layer (e.g., installing NGINX, pulling the React app).
+    2. Add necessary commands for configuring the presentation layer (e.g. installing NGINX, pulling the React app).

         ```bash
         #!/bin/bash